mcnulty/udi/PROTOCOL.md

 A request is a single map data item with one guaranteed pair:

-- A key of `typ` with an unsigned integer value that defines the type of the request.
+- A key of `type` with an unsigned integer value that defines the type of the request.

 The possible values are in the table below: